sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 ### Slack channel tips

-- Use of `httpie`
+- `httpie` is easier to use than `curl` especially for posting.

 ```
-The following is the “curl” command to create a time-entry:
+The following shows the “curl” and "httpie" examples to create a time-entry:

 curl -i -XPOST -H"Content-Type: application/json" localhost:8080/time-entries/ -d"{\"projectId\": 1, \"userId\": 1, \"date\": \"2015-05-17\", \"hours\": 6}"

-Actually HTTPie is a lot easier to use than curl.
-In order to install HTTPie, you can do the following:

-sudo apt install httpie

-Then you can run the following command to add an TimeEntry like following:

 http post localhost:8080/time-entries projectId=1 userId=1 date=2018-01-01  hours=20

+In order to install Httpie, please do

+  sudo apt-get install httpie (Ubuntu)

 Of course, if you like GUI REST client, you can use PostMan
 ```